Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/UsingAnalyzersDuringCommandLineBuilds.md

 # Using the analyzers during command line builds

-The following notes are useful if you're building not from within and IDE but from the command line, like in a CI environment. **Note** the instructions for non-SDK-style .NET Framework projects at the bottom; those projects can't use `dotnet build`!
+The following notes are useful if you're building not from within and IDE but from the command line, like in a CI environment.
+For CI builds we recommend using [Lombiq GitHub Actions](https://github.com/Lombiq/GitHub-Actions).

+**Note** the instructions for non-SDK-style .NET Framework projects at the bottom; those projects can't use `dotnet build`!

 ## Showing analyzer warnings during `dotnet build`